 There are two ways to get a permit for Coyote Buttes South:

 • 10 permits per day are available to be reserved online on recreation.gov.
 Permits are released in monthly batches 3 months in advance at 12:00 noon MT.
 For example, if you want to visit anytime in April, permits will be released on January 1.
-If there is a specific day you are interested in, it’s a good idea to purchase permits as soon as they are released.
-Otherwise, you can typically get permits are few weeks out from your trip.
+If there is a specific day you want to visit, it’s a good idea to purchase permits as soon as they are released.

 • The remaining 10 permits are available via a walk-in lottery the day before your trip.
 The lottery is held at the Kanab Center between 9:30 and 10:30 AM MT.